HFX225 Dogs: Breeding, Nutrition and Ethology

 The course is taught partly in Norwegian and partly in English.

-The course sensor approves exam questions and grade exams.
-The teachers grade the obligatory assignments.
+The course sensor approves exam questions and grades the written exams.